-Viewport Size vs. Screen Resolution vs. DPR Explained
+Viewport vs Screen Resolution vs DPR Guide

 If you’ve ever checked your smartphone’s resolution specifications on the manufacturer’s website and then loaded a diagnostic tool like screenres.app, you’ve likely noticed a massive discrepancy.
 Your brand-new high-end iPhone 15 Pro, which proudly boasts a physical pixel grid of 1179 × 2556, reports a viewport size of just 393 × 852 to your browser.
 Why the difference?